 1. Strike a balance between digital and physical

-On the opposite end of the spectrum, brick-and-mortar discount giant Target made its own foray into the world of ecommerce integration with Cartwheel, an iOS and Android application that provided coupons to customers and used Bluetooth beacon technology to map in-store deals.
+On the opposite end of the spectrum, brick-and-mortar discount giant Target made its own leap into the world of ecommerce integration with Cartwheel, an iOS and Android application that provided coupons to customers and used Bluetooth beacon technology to map in-store deals.
 Target phased out the standalone version of Cartwheel in 2017, rolling its features into the flagship Target app to boost its profile and provide customers with a more unified shopping experience.

-The key to executing an effective omnichannel strategy is to implement software that provides centralized operational management and cross-channel visibility so that you can gauge what level of technical integration will create the sort of universal experience customers are looking for and deliver the greatest ROI.
+The key to executing an effective omnichannel strategy is to implement software that provides centralized operational management and cross-channel visibility, so you can gauge what level of technical integration will create the sort of universal experience customers are looking for and deliver the greatest ROI.

 2. Embrace experimentation

-For example, Nike’s new flagship store, set to open in early 2019, will include exclusive opportunities for NikePlus members, such as access to limited-edition products and even a members-only floor with a basketball court so customers can test out products in a state-of-the-art facility.
+For example, Nike’s latest flagship store, set to open in early 2019, will include exclusive opportunities for NikePlus members, such as access to limited-edition products and even a members-only floor with a basketball court so customers can test out products in a state-of-the-art facility.
 By dangling the carrot of a completely unique and exciting shopping experience, the sportswear retailer is actively incentivizing customers to enroll in its loyalty program and raising the bar for industry competitors.

 3. Combine convenience and customization

 Even if a subscription service doesn’t seem like the right next step for your business, you can still provide customers with convenience and customization.
 Develop a strategy that delivers a personalized customer experience that’s consistent across your brick-and-mortar, online, and mobile stores, as well as across customer service and marketing campaigns.
 Also, be sure to give your customers plenty of purchasing and pickup options — they’ll appreciate the added convenience of being able to choose whether to pick up items in store or other locations, or to have them delivered to their homes.

 4. Engage customers with voice-first devices

-With voice assistants such as Amazon Echo and Google Home rapidly becoming fixtures in homes around the world, now’s the time to get in on this growing retail trend.
-Retailers that sell daily use products are more likely to find voice-assisted purchasing useful versus purveyors of big ticket items like furniture or electronics.
+However, a new segment of mobile-based ecommerce is on the rise.
+Voice assistants such as Amazon Echo and Google Home are rapidly becoming fixtures in homes around the world, and now’s the time to get in on this growing retail trend.
+Retailers that sell daily-use products are more likely to find voice-assisted purchasing useful versus purveyors of big-ticket items like furniture or electronics.
 If you’d like to take the next step, look into tools and software to develop an application for voice-enabled technology for your business.

 5. Foster a sense of community

 Sephora was one of the first to create such a community, starting with BeautyTalk in 2010; the latest iteration of Sephora’s brand community, the Beauty Insider Community, allows member to chat in a Reddit-style forum, submit photos, and rate and review different products they’ve tried.

-PlayStation’s PlayStation Community works in much the same way in that it also provides a members-only forum for general conversation.
+PlayStation’s PlayStation Community works similarly in that it also provides a members-only forum for general conversation.
 PlayStation Community also enables members to read and write blog posts, share their progress in the games they’re playing, and share gaming pointers.

 6. Make data-driven decisions

 But collecting that data is only half the battle.
-Once you have customer and industry data at your disposal, it’s imperative that you choose a software solution that quantifies that data in a centralized location and empowers you to make smart, data-driven decisions that boost sales, improve management efficiency, and delight customers.
+Once you have customer and industry data at your disposal, it’s vital that you choose a software solution that quantifies that data in a centralized location and empowers you to make smart, data-driven decisions that boost sales, improve management efficiency, and delight customers.

 Microsoft Dynamics 365 integrates cutting-edge CRM and ERP capabilities with cloud technology to provide a comprehensive, multi-channel management platform that grows along with your business.
-Interested in learning more about these retails industry trends and how to use Dynamics 365 to implement them in your business?
+Interested in learning more about these retail industry trends and how to use Dynamics 365 to implement them in your business?
 Get in touch with Hitachi Solutions and get started today.